 Urban Survival Skills: How To Survive In A Broken World

-By Will Brendza | Updated: 03/05/2023
+By Will Brendza | Updated: 10/26/2023

-Urban Survival SkillsUrban survival scares the hell out of me.
+Because urban survival scares the hell out of me.

-Too many people living too close together.
+Too many people living too close together

-But that’s why I’ve prepared for it.
+But that’s why we must prepared for it.

-Don’t run away from what scares you; stare it down, and prepare!
+Don’t run away from what scares you…

 So let’s start by agreeing on “What Urban Survival Is” and “What It’s Not.”